Do black holes store negative entropy?: Implications of the modified area law ( )

-Next, we elucidate several important properties of our expression relating black hole area to coherent information.
-As we have already noted, our expression (\ref{eq:m1}) for the area of a black hole is invariant under any unitary operation of the form $\hat{U}_{\bar{B}}\otimes \hat{V}_{B^+} \otimes \hat{W}_{B^-}$.
-This means that the area of the black hole is unaltered unless interactions occur among positive-energy particles $B^+$ and negative-energy particles $B^-$ inside the black hole $B$ and its outside $\bar{B}$.
-However, this is merely a sufficient condition for unchanging the area $A_B$: more generally, any process with ${\rm d}S(B^+)={\rm d}S(B^-)$, such as creation and annihilation of pairs of positive-energy and negative-energy particles inside the black hole $B$, does not change its area, according to Eq.~(\ref{eq:m3}).
-Another property is the reduction of our expression (\ref{eq:m3}) to the Bekenstein equation (\ref{eq:Beken}) for any black hole dynamics unaccompanied by any change of the negative-energy particles, which leads to the generalised second law:
+Since we have shown the equivalence between the modified area law (\ref{eq:m1}) and the first law (\ref{eq:firstlaw}), here we elucidate several important properties of the modified area law (\ref{eq:m1}).
+As we have already noted, our expression (\ref{eq:m1}) for the area of a black hole is invariant under any unitary operation of the form $\hat{U}_{B^+}\otimes \hat{V}_{B^-} \otimes \hat{W}_{\bar{B}}$.
+This means that the area of the black hole is unaltered unless interactions occur among positive part $B^+$ and negative part $B^-$ of the black hole $B$ and its outside $\bar{B}$.
+However, remember that this is merely a sufficient condition for the area $A_B$ to be unchanging: more generally, any process with ${\rm d}S(B^+)={\rm d}S(B^-)$ does not change its area, according to Eq.~(\ref{eq:m1}).

+Another property is the reduction of our expression (\ref{eq:m1}) to the Bekenstein-Hawking equation (\ref{eq:Beken}) for any black hole dynamics unaccompanied by any change of the negative-frequency particles, which leads to Bekenstein's generalised second law \cite{B74}:

-This is because such dynamics satisfy ${\rm d} S(B^-)=0$, and Bekenstein's consideration is based on the assumption of the existence of only positive-energy particles inside black holes (that is, entropy $S(B)$ in Eq.~(\ref{eq:Beken}) is equivalent to $S(B^+)$ in our expression (\ref{eq:m3})).
-The only dynamics which cannot be explained by this reduction are the increase of the area (Eq.~(\ref{eq:area})) through black hole mergers, because we have modelled black holes as being composed of not only the usual positive-energy particles, but also negative-energy ones.
+This is because such dynamics satisfy ${\rm d} S(B^-)=0$, and Bekenstein's consideration is based on the assumption that black holes are composed only of normal objects (that is, entropy $S(B)$ in Eq.~(\ref{eq:Beken}) is equivalent to $S(B^+)$ in our expression (\ref{eq:m1})).

+The only dynamics which cannot be explained by this reduction are the increase of the area through black hole mergers from Hawking's area theorem \cite{H72}, because we have modelled black holes as being composed of not only normal objects, but also negative-frequency ones.
 For this case, we regard the merger between two black holes $B_1$ and $B_2$ as occurring via some isometric dynamics $\hat{U}_{B_1^+ B_2^+ \to B^+G}\otimes \hat{V}_{B_1^- B_2^-\to B^-}$, to form a new black hole $B$.
-The initial black holes are assumed to be decoupled, i.e., $I(B_1^+:B_2^+)=0$ and $I(B_1^-:B_2^-)=0$ for the mutual information $I(X:Y):=S(X)+S(Y)-S(XY)$, and $G$ represents a system emitted into the universe (the outside $\bar{B}$) as back reaction (e.g. gravitational waves).
-Then, from Eq.~(\ref{eq:m2}), we have
+For simplicity of exposition, the initial black holes are assumed to be decoupled, i.e., $I(B_1^+:B_2^+)=0$ and $I(B_1^-:B_2^-)=0$, and $G$ represents a system emitted into the universe (the outside $\bar{B}$) as back reaction (e.g. gravitational waves).
+Then, from Eq.~(\ref{eq:m1}), we have